dohyun-ko/Dohyun-Ko/README.md

 ### 🌱 Current Interests
 Here are some topics and technologies I'm currently interested in:
 - Making some thin-client service with 🧪 Elixir
-- Open world or simulation game development
+- Open-world or simulation game development

 ## 🌟 Skills
 - **React**: ★★★★★